 “Is it easier to just give the business to my son or will that put too much pressure on him?
 How fair is that for my other children?”
-Steve and his wife have talked about how important it is to ensure their son and their other employees can stay employed at the company if they want to.
+Steve and Heather have talked about how important it is to ensure their son and their other employees can stay employed at the company if they want to.

 Steve was relieved to hear that the next step, while a bit more involved, isn’t overwhelming.
 He’ll need to share more information about his business, but it will be a first step in building a plan for success.
 It’s reassuring to Steve to know he’s got someone else he can work with on this.
 He’s like a lot of owners who feel a bit isolated in the decision making because they’re keeping things confidential.

 Steve’s also excited about seeing the next steps unfold and getting a better understanding of the value of his business.
 It’ll make things clearer for those important retirement decisions.